zeruhur/loner/AP04_crime.md

 6. "Yes and": You are able to keep your criminal activities a secret and gain the favor of both law enforcement and rival organizations.

 ### Influence
-The player must build and maintain relationships with other criminals, politicians, and law enforcement officials to gain information, favors, and protection.
+The protagonist must build and maintain relationships with other criminals, politicians, and law enforcement officials to gain information, favors, and protection.

 #### Building Relationships
 - When trying to build a relationship with a criminal organization, ask a closed question.
 On a result of: